 Living Room Appeared at the Perfect Time

 Living Room found me in 2014, a week after the Marysville Pilchuck shooting.
 MP was my high school.
 I had seen a post about a new coffeehouse offering its space for anyone that needed room to process.
-While I wasn’t a student at the time, I had graduated recently enough that I knew current students.
+While I wasn’t a student at the time, I had graduated recently enough to know current students.
 It hit me more than I ever could have expected, but that conversation is for another day.
-Without knowing my story, one volunteer gave me a free bagel and the other handed me coffee in a mug.
+Without knowing my story, one volunteer gave me a free bagel and another handed me coffee.
 I remember sitting by the window, cradling a mug and staring at the rain hit the neon gas station lights in the parking lot late that night.
 For the first moment since the tragedy, I felt like everything was going to be okay.
 There was still warm coffee and bagels and people who smiled as they handed them out.
 Maybe the world still had a sliver of innate goodness buried under the pavement and the strip malls.

 The coffee shop’s motto was simple: you matter.
 It was on the walls and the mirrors.
 You couldn’t even use the wi-fi without typing out that message.

 Throughout the years, I went back to Living Room and that feeling of purpose met me at the door each time.
 I went for coffee dates, bible studies, and free wi-fi.
 I even went to a writing club started by friends just so I could goof off and distract them only to discover I really liked writing.
 Writing found me on a comfy couch with a latte on the coffee table.
 It’s nuts to look back and realize that without that coffeehouse, this blog -all my short stories, thought pieces and cold-case articles- wouldn’t exist.